 You also can use the Front Panel:Center method to center the front panel window programmatically.

 - Execution—Corresponds to options on the Execution Properties page of the File»VI Properties dialog box.

 - Run when opened—Enables a VI to enter run mode and run automatically when you open it.
 You also can use the Run When Opened property to programmatically run a VI when it opens.
 To edit a VI set to run when opened, place it on the block diagram of a new, blank VI and double-click it.

 |Note LabVIEW ignores this option in the following scenarios:|

 - When you use the VI Server to load the VI.
 Use the Run VI method to run a VI you use the VI Server to load.

 - When you designate the VI as a startup VI in a built application.
 Startup VIs run when they are opened by default and LabVIEW overrides the option you set in this dialog box.
 You can configure a startup VI to not run when it is opened when you configure the build specification.
 On the Source File Settings page of the Application Properties dialog box, click the Customize VI Properties button.
 In the VI Properties (Application Builder) dialog box, remove the checkmark from the Run when opened checkbox.

 - Allow debugging—Allows debugging on this VI.
-For example, you can set breakpoints, enable execution highlighting, and single-step through execution.
+For example, you can set breakpoints, create probes, enable execution highlighting, and single-step through execution.
 Remove the checkmark from this checkbox to reduce memory requirements and to improve performance slightly.
 You also can use the Allow Debugging property to allow debugging on a VI programmatically.